-Health and Safety Code 11352 HS prohibits the sale or transportation of certain controlled substances, including cocaine, heroin, peyote, LSD.
-The statute also applies to commonly prescribed opiates such as codeine, oxycodone (Oxycontin) and hydrocodone (Vicodin).
-A conviction is a felony punishable by up to 9 years in state prison and fines of up to $20,000.00.
+Health and Safety Code 11352 HS prohibits the selling, transporting, furnishing, administering or importing of a controlled substance.
+A conviction is a felony punishable by up to 9 years in jail or prison and fines of up to $20,000.00.

->

-> - Health & Safety Code 11379 HS (sale or transportation of methamphetamines),
+- Health & Safety Code 11379 HS (sale or transportation of methamphetamines),

 - Health & Safety Code 11360 HS (sale and transportation of marijuana),